AvaAvarai/AvaAvarai/README.md

 - 🌱 I study computer science and applied mathematics at Central Washington University in a double major.
 - 💞️ I’m open to collaboratation on any open source copy-left software solutions.
 - :computer: I have been a server admin, a web-developer, and a full-stack engineer.
-- :writing_hand: Currently I'm a student again and a computer science teaching assistant.
+- :writing_hand: Currently I'm a student and a computer science teaching assistant.
 ***